Nucleus Segmentation and Analysis in Breast Cancer with the MIScnn Framework: Methods

 \subsubsection{Preprocessor}

 For the preprocessor phase, a customized Data-IO for the MIScnn pipeline was created.
 The Data-IO handles the correct data input from our images and masks.
 Some masks and tiles have different dimensions, therefore, the oversized image is cut down and matched to the mask.
 A routine has also been created to optional identify and remove bounding boxes with the corresponding localization file.
 Finally, the mask input and their raw classes were transformed into superclasses that delivered more examples for every segmentation class. \textbf{Network Input.} Three different input datasets were created for the network.
 The first contains only the single-rater dataset for the training, validation and evaluation phase.
 The second set contains also the single-rater dataset but all bounding boxes are eliminated.
 Both are divided into a 60-20-20 ratio for the different phases.
 The last Input is a combination of the original single-rater dataset and the multi-rater dataset.
 Whereby the complete multi-rater dataset was used for the evaluation phase.
-The percentage split procedure without a fold was chosen due to hardware limitations and efficiency.
-The data sets are large enough, which is why possible losses in performance should be very small compared to the k-fold cross-validation procedure. \textbf{Data Augmentation.} In addition to manual data manipulation, the MIScnn data augmentation functions were used to continue to enlarge the dataset.
+The percentage split procedure without a fold was chosen due to hardware limitations.
+The datasets are large enough, which is why losses in performance should be very small compared to the k-fold cross-validation procedure. \textbf{Data Augmentation.} In addition to manual data manipulation, the MIScnn data augmentation functions were used to continue to enlarge the dataset.
 Besides color changes throw contrast, brightness, gamma and gaussian noise different transformations like scaling, elastic deform mirroring and rotation were applied.
-Each input into the neural network has been normalized with the z-score method, which calculates, for every pixel, the distance between the pixel value and the population mean with the unit of the standard deviation. \textbf{Patch \& Padding Size.} Another important aspect of the final input is the padding and patch definition.
-The data tiles have different sizes, which we have discussed in chapter 2.1.
+Each input into the neural network has been normalized with the z-score method, which calculates, for every pixel, the distance between the pixel value and the population mean with the unit of the standard deviation. \textbf{Resize \& Padding Size.} Another important aspect of our preprocessing was the utilization of padding.
+The data tiles have different shapes, which is discussed in chapter 2.1.
 Tiles and masks adapted to the filter kernel are required for network input.
-During the data exploration, the average size over all tiles was calculated.
-These were used to determine the padding size, which is the nearest value in the power of 2 set.
-This is also the patch size for images that are larger than the average.
-In the context of the single-rater dataset, a mean resolution of 361 x 362 pixels was detected, resulting in a padding and patch size of 256 x 256 pixels.
+During the data exploration, the maximum width and height over all tiles were calculated.
+These were used to determine the padding parameter, which had to be divisible by 2 and allowing a batch size of at least 4.
+This was also the resize shape for images that are larger than the average.
+In the context of the single-rater dataset, a maximum resolution of 796 x 830 pixels was detected, resulting in a padding and resize to 768 x 768 pixels.